joyalroy/data_analytics_projects/README.md

 ### Limitations

-I had to create new columns to classify age-groups and distinguish sales on monthly basis to generate meaningful insights & data precision.
+- I had to create new columns to classify age-groups and distinguish sales on monthly basis to generate meaningful insights & data precision.

 ### References

--Google
+- Google
--Youtube
+- Youtube